A Moment of Calm Amidst the Hustle And Bustle of the World

 How many of us spend our time making sure every little detail of life is perfect, only to miss out on the important little ones right in front of us?
 For as long as I’ve been entertaining,

-The same goes with the day-to-day with children.
+The same goes for our day-to-day interactions with our children.
 How often are we wrapped up in the details of cleaning up messes, cooking dinner, doing laundry, keeping in touch with people on social media, etc. that we forget to stop and take that time to just be present with our children?

 I’ll be making a conscious effort to be more like Mary.
-We allow ourselves to be closer to God when we let go of controlling the tiny details, just a bit, in order to enjoy the here-and-now with the loved ones around us.
+We allow ourselves to be closer to God when we let go of controlling the tiny details, just a bit, in order to enjoy the here-and-now and sharing the gift of presence with our loved ones.